COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 In some levels, there are moving platforms which move between 2 points at a constant speed.
 Moving along with these can help block incoming projectiles.
 Use these wisely!

 #figure(
-  image("Images/MovingPlatform.png", width: 90%),
+  image("Images/MovingPlatform.png", width: 70%),
-  caption: [Image showing a moving platform which moves between the 2 points (shown as small diamonds).]
+  caption: [Image showing a moving platform which moves up and down, blocking the turret on the right.]
 )

 === Data Science World